tyjtyj/hassio-addons-1/flexget/README.md

-# Hass.io Add-ons: ResilioSync
+# Hass.io Add-ons: Flexget

 NOT READY

 ## About
-ResilioSync
+FlexGet is a multipurpose automation tool for all of your media.
+Refer to https://flexget.com

 ## Requirements
 - Home Assistant

 ## Config
+WebuiPass to access webui service

 ## Start

 - Start the addon.
 Wait a while and check the log for any errors.
-- Open yourdomain.com:8888 (where ":8888" is the port configured in the ResilioSync addon).
+- Open yourdomain.com:5050 (where ":5050" is the port configured in the Webui config).

 ## Troubleshooting